Summary of From the Diary of Anne Frank

 CBSE Class 10 English From the Diary of Anne Frank Summary

-Besides, Anne also mentioned how the maths teacher, Mr Keesing was annoyed by her talkative nature.
+Besides, Anne also mentioned how the maths teacher, Mr Keesing, was annoyed by her talkative nature.
 He would often punish her with extra homework whenever she talked more during his class.
 In the first punishment, he asked her to write an essay on ‘A Chatterbox’, which in itself was a weird topic for Anne.
-She gave a good thought about the topic and decided to present convincing arguments in her essay, justifying her points in support of talking.
-She mentioned that she would try to improve herself but she could not do anything about the trait that she inherited from her mother.
-When her teacher read the essay, he found it amusing and assigned her a second essay ‘An Incorrigible Chatterbox’ for her unreformable talkative nature.
+She gave good thought to the topic and decided to present convincing arguments in her essay, justifying her points in support of talking.
+She mentioned that she would try to improve herself, but she could not do anything about the trait that she inherited from her mother.
+When her teacher read the essay, he found it amusing and assigned her a second essay, ‘An Incorrigible Chatterbox’, for her unreformable talkative nature.

 Conclusion of From the Diary of Anne Frank

 In the chapter – From the Diary of Anne Frank, we learnt that a young student should be allowed to interact in class in order to feel joyous and have an enjoyable learning experience.
 We hope this CBSE Class 10 English First Flight Prose Summary of From the Diary of Anne Frank must have helped students to grasp a better understanding of the chapter.
 Meanwhile, you can check the BYJU’S website for more such engrossing updates on CBSE and CBSE study material and access sample papers, question papers, etc., for your Board exams preparation.
 You can also download BYJU’S: The Learning App for more interactive content.